Good Neighbor Mission's Story

 As the Mission has grown and evolved, its directors and board members were instrumental in shaping both the program and the development of physical facilities.
 From the work of former Executive Director Shane Rock in moving the mission from emergency shelter only to include transitional housing and education to the selflessness of Treasurer Anne Deathridge who tirelessly maintained financial records, each individual's contribution has made a lasting impact on the organization and the lives it has touched.

-Today, the mission operates the Edna Guild Emergency Shelter and 2 transitional units and continues to stay committed to its purpose of helping solve the homeless problem in Sumner County.
+Today, the mission operates 2 shelter locations and continues to stay committed to its purpose of helping solve the homeless problem in Sumner County.

 About Good Neighbor Mission